-Our school complies with the requirements of Keeping Children Safe in Education (DfE 2018) and the LSCB by carrying out the required checks and verifying the applicant's identity, qualifications and work history.
-The school's Staff Recruitment policy and procedures set out the process in full.
+Our school complies with the requirements of KCSiE 2019 and the NSCB by carrying out the required checks and verifying the applicant's identity, qualifications and work history.
+The Trust's Staff Recruitment policy and procedures set out the process in full.
+This is available from our website, as well as the 'Local Policies' section of our MyConcern website for staff members